noizwaves/merge-queue/BACKLOG.md

 1.  dequeue a PR

 1. Refactor domain into Types & Functions & "Services"
-    1.  create a CurrentBatch module, toPullRequests, toPullRequestIds, or just a CurrentBatch.map
     1.  change commands and some domain functions to from Try & Maybe -> X to Do -> Result<X>
     1.  somehow return "Domain Events" out of commands, like BatchStarted, PullRequestEnqueued, etc